-There is a PDS dated 20 May 2021 for investing in the Murdoch Clarke Mortgage Fund issued by Murdoch Clarke Mortgage Management Limited ACN 115 958 560 AFSL No.296758.
-The PDS contains information about investing in the Murdoch Clarke Mortgage Fund and it is recommended that investors read the entire PDS before deciding to invest in the Murdoch Clarke Mortgage Fund.
-Any person who gives another person access to this application form must at the same time and by the same means give the other person access to the PDS and any supplementary documents.
-The Responsible Entity will send paper copies of the PDS without charge (within Australia) upon request.
+There is a PDS dated 24 January 2024 and a Target Market Determination (TMD) for investing in the Murdoch Clarke Mortgage Fund issued by Murdoch Clarke Mortgage Management Limited ACN 115 958 560 AFSL No.296758.
+The PDS and the TMD contain information about investing in the Murdoch Clarke Mortgage Fund and it is recommended that investors read the entire PDS and the TMD before deciding to invest in the Murdoch Clarke Mortgage Fund.
+Any person who gives another person access to this application form must at the same time and by the same means give the other person access to the PDS and the TMD and any supplementary documents.
+The Responsible Entity will send paper copies of the PDS and TMD without charge (within Australia) upon request.